 26.10.3.2 PSR-based spatial reuse initiation

-2) An PSRT PPDU is queued for transmission and the intended transmit power of the PSRT PPDU, after normalization to 20 MHz bandwidth (i.e., the transmit power in dBm minus the value, in dB of the intended transmit bandwidth divided by 20 MHz), is below the value of PSR minus RPL, where PSR is the value obtained from Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU) based on at least one of: (#24235)
+2) A PSRT PPDU is queued for transmission and the intended transmit power of the PSRT PPDU in dBm minus log10(PPDU_BW / 20 MHz) dB is below the value of PSR - RPL, where PPDU_BW is determined from Table 26-xxyy (PPDU_BW value determination) using the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWDITH_IN_NON_HT of the PSRT PPDU, whichever is present, and PSR is the value obtained from Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU) based on at least one of: (#24235)

 TGax editor: within TGax D6.0, in subclause in 26.10.3.4 UL Spatial Reuse subfield of Trigger frame, change the header and text as shown:

-26.10.3.4 UL Spatial Reuse subfield of Trigger frame
+26.10.3.4 UL Spatial Reuse subfield of Trigger frames

-An AP with dot11HEPSROptionImplemented set to true that transmits a Trigger frame may determine the value of the UL Spatial Reuse subfield of the Common Info field of the Trigger frame in each 20 MHz bandwidth for 20 MHz, 40 MHz, 80 MHz PPDU or in each 40 MHz bandwidth for 80+80 or 160 MHz PPDU by selecting the row in Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU) that has a numerical value in the column labeled "Meaning" that is the highest value that is equal to or below the value of the computed MAC parameter PSR_INPUT as follows: (#24236)
+An AP with dot11HEPSROptionImplemented set to true that transmits a Trigger frame may determine the value of the UL Spatial Reuse subfield of the Common Info field of the Trigger frame for each 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or for each 40 MHz subchannel for an 80+80 MHz or 160 MHz PPDU by selecting the row in Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU) that has a numerical value in the Meaning column that is the highest value that is less than or equal to the value of the computed MAC parameter PSR_INPUT as follows: (#24236)

 PSR_INPUT = TX_PWRAP + Acceptable Receiver Interference LevelAP (26-7)

-Where
+where

-TX_PWRAP is the total power at the antenna connector(s), in dBm per 20 MHz bandwidth, over all antennas used to transmit the PSRR PPDU containing the Trigger frame for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU. (#24236)
+TX_PWRAP is the total power at the antenna connector, in dBm, for that 20 MHz subchannel, over all antennas used to transmit the PSRR PPDU containing the Trigger frame for each 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or in each of the 40 MHz subchannels for an 80+80 MHz or 160 MHz PPDU. (#24236)

-Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20 MHz bandwidth (i.e., minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit band-widths for an 80+80 MHz or 160 MHz PPDU and should be set to value of the UL target RSSI indicated in the Trigger frame minus the minimum SNR value that yields ≤ 10% PER for the highest HE-MCS of the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP. (#24236)
+Acceptable Receiver Interference LevelAP is a value in dBm for that 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or for each of the 40 MHz subchannels for an 80+80 MHz or 160 MHz PPDU and should be set to value of the UL target RSSI indicated in the Trigger frame minus the minimum SNR value that yields ≤ 10% PER for the highest HE-MCS of the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP. (#24236)

 End of proposed changes.